coin8086/activerecord-bulkwrite/README.md

 ---

 # activerecord-bulkwrite
-Bulk write/upsert for ActiveRecord!
+Bulk insert/upsert for ActiveRecord!

 ActiveRecord has no native support for bulk insert and it's very inefficient to insert bulk of rows into database by loops of `Model#create`, even with a transaction outside the loops.
 The best way to do bulk insert is to build a SQL statement:
 ```sql
 INSERT INTO table_name (col1, col2, col3, ...)
 VALUES (v11, v12, v13, ...), (v21, v22, v23, ...), ...
 ```
 It's about 100 times faster than loops of `Model#create`!
-This Gem is a helper for you to build such a sql statement.
+This Gem is a helper for you to build such a sql statement - it takes care of type conversion and quoting for database.
 What's more, it also suppports *upsert*, that is to try to insert first, and if that fails, then do update.

 # Requirement
 PostgreSQL 9.5 and higher, since it depends on PostgreSQL 9.5's upsert feature.